FLoRA: An Advanced AI-Powered Engine to Facilitate Hybrid Human-AI Regulated Learning: Introduction

 \section{Introduction}

-Self-regulated learning (SRL) is often defined as a learner’s ability to plan, monitor, and adjust personal learning processes in order to meet self-determined goals~\citep{azevedo2023theories}.
-It encompasses an array of cognitive and metacognitive strategies -- such as goal setting, strategic decision-making, and self-monitoring -- that together help learners direct their own progress~\citep{alvarez2022tools}.
-Through the active exercise of these strategies, learners can deepen their understanding, build resilience, and enhance their capacity to transfer acquired knowledge and skills across contexts~\citep{winne2017learning}.
-Moreover, SRL is not only pivotal for achieving higher academic performance -- extensive research indicates that well-regulated learners generally achieve better outcomes \citep{dent2016relation,xu2023meta,broadbent2015self} -- but also for lifelong learning, which has gained heightened importance in an era where constant skill adaptation is a necessity~\citep{seufert2018interplay}.

-Generative Artificial Intelligence (GenAI) and other recent AI advances are reshaping how educators, researchers, and learners view SRL~\citep{jarvela2023human}.
-On one hand, many adaptive learning technologies can offload tasks like monitoring and selecting new materials, which can inadvertently reduce learners’ opportunities to exercise self-regulation~\citep{MOLENAAR2023107540}.
+Self-regulated learning (SRL) is the ability to plan, monitor, and adjust one’s learning by coordinating cognitive, metacognitive, motivational, and emotional processes~\citep{azevedo2023theories,du2023can}.
+Learners with strong SRL set clear goals, track their progress, and adapt strategies, which typically leads to better outcomes across tasks and over time~\citep{xu2023meta,zhao2025meta}.
+Given the importance of SRL and the rapid evolution of digital learning environments and tools, it is crucial to reconsider how SRL is understood and supported~\citep{seufert2018interplay,winne2017learning}.
+In this context, advances in Generative Artificial Intelligence (GenAI) are particularly significant, as they are beginning to reshape how educators, researchers, and learners conceptualize and foster SRL~\citep{jarvela2023human}.
+On the one hand, many adaptive learning technologies can offload SRL processes like monitoring and selecting new materials, which can inadvertently reduce learners’ opportunities to exercise self-regulation~\citep{MOLENAAR2023107540}.
 On the other hand, the integration of data-driven AI support with explicit scaffolds aimed at promoting and reinforcing learners' own regulatory skills~\citep{molenaar2022concept,lim2024students}.
 The AI can step in with timely, data-driven insights while still encouraging learners to make key decisions and reflect on their learning process~\citep{molenaar2022temporal}.
 This synergy leverages the strengths of both AI and the human learner, ensuring that the learner remains at the centre and continues to build the metacognitive monitoring and control skills essential for future learning, with the process termed as Hybrid Human-AI Regulated Learning (HHAIRL)~\citep{huang2024promoting, nguyen2025human, jarvela2023human,molenaar2022temporal}.
-Still, there is a risk that an excessive reliance on AI could diminish learners’ engagement in important self-regulatory activities \citep{zhang2024systematic}, such as monitoring their own progress or planning their learning, thereby impeding the growth of robust SRL skills (Authors, 2024a).
+Still, there is a risk that an excessive reliance on AI could diminish learners’ engagement in important self-regulatory activities \citep{zhang2024systematic}, such as monitoring their own progress or planning their learning, thereby impeding the growth of robust SRL skills~\citep{fan2025beware}.